Great Wyrley: Great Wyrley Outrages

-Politics
+Governance

-There are two representatives on Staffordshire County Council, conservatives Kath Perry and Mike Lawrence whose physically large ward is called Cheslyn Hay, Essington and Great Wyrley.
-There are five representatives on South Staffordshire District Council:
+There is one representative on Staffordshire County Council, Reform UK's Michelle Woods whose ward is called Great Wyrley and Essington.
+There are four representatives on South Staffordshire District Council:

-Great Wyrley has been a safe Conservative seat since at least 1983.
-It is in the constituency of South Staffordshire and the current MP is Gavin Williamson first elected in 2010.
-He has increased his majority in every General Election since being first elected.
+Great Wyrley has been within a safe Conservative seat since at least 1983.
+It is in the constituency of Stone, Great Wyrley and Penkridge, and the current MP is Gavin Williamson, who was first elected for the new seat in 2024, having previously been the MP for South Staffordshire since 2010, of which Great Wyrley used to be part of prior to boundary changes.

+Great Wyrley has a parish council, the lowest tier of local government.
+Its eleven councillors represent three wards: Landywood ward (five councillors), North ward (2), and Town ward (4).

 Localities

-Great Wyrley can be divided into two South Staffordshire wards: "Great Wyrley" and "Great Wyrley Landywood," the latter being home to the slightly more southern area of Landywood.
-However, the settlement of Little Wyrley lies within the parish of Norton Canes — a nearby village.
+Great Wyrley can be divided into two South Staffordshire wards: "Great Wyrley Town" and "Great Wyrley Landywood," the latter being home to the slightly more southern area of Landywood.
+In 2022, plans were approved for a new housing development on the Landywood Lane green belt, despite objections from local residents.
+The estate will border Cheslyn Hay.
+The settlement of Little Wyrley lies within the parish of Norton Canes – a nearby village.

 Great Wyrley lies just under two-and-a-half miles south of Cannock town centre, just under two miles east of Cheslyn Hay, and three-and-a-half miles north of Bloxwich town centre.